DarioVernola/StreamingDataAnalytics-project/epl_tomatopick/readme.md

 > Tell every 20 seconds how many tomatoes the drones picked in the last 5 minutes grouped by their kind.

-A single query to tackle this problem is not enough: we first need to use a support class (in this case _requestFullFilled_) that "stores" the type of the tomato that the drone just picked.
+A single query to tackle this problem is not enough: we first need to use a "support" stream (in this case _requestFullFilled_) that "stores" the type of the tomato that the drone just picked.

 #### Solution
 ```